nitin42/react-color-extractor/README.md

 **`(error: Object) => void`**

-`onError` callback is invoked if there is any issue with processing the image other than CORS or invalid format.
+`onError` callback is invoked if there is any issue with processing the image.

 ```js
 <ColorExtractor onError={error => this.setState({ hasError: true, error})}>